-Insert in the Smartpack2 Master controller an SD card containing the Smartpack2 Basic Industrial controller's firmware source file <SP2BASIN.S19>.
-Use then the front keys to download the firmware.
+- Insert in the SP2M controller an SD card containing the Smartpack2 Basic Industrial controller's firmware source file <SP2BASIN.S19>. - Use then the front keys to download the firmware.

-Refer to the master controller's guide (350020.013) or to Online Help For a detailed description, refer to the Functionality Description topic in the PowerSuite program's Help or in Online Help
+Refer to the master controller's guide (350020.013) or to Online Help, in topics Up/Download options and Firmware Upgrade - Smartpack2 Controllers

 Notice: The files stored in the SD Card must have specific file names.
-For example, if your firmware source file name is "Smartpack2_Basic_Industrial_405007.???V1.1.mhx", rename it to "SP2BASIN.S19" before copying it to the SD Card.
+For example, if your firmware source file name is "Smartpack2\Basic\Industrial\405007.???\V1.1.mhx", rename it to "SP2BASIN.S19" before copying it to the SD Card.